Becheler/Becheler.github.io/my_collections/_posts/2025-12-26-policy-based-design.md

 - **The policies are large and complex**: If a "policy" is several thousand lines of code, it's probably not a policy
 - **You need runtime configuration**: If users choose behavior at runtime based on config files or user input, runtime polymorphism is more appropriate.
 Beware: you can almost always mistakenly think a compile-time choice is a runtime one.
 Be aware of the difference.
 - **You're sharing interfaces across DLL boundaries**: Template classes can't cross DLL boundaries easily
-- **Binary size matters more than speed**: Each policy combination generates a separate class.
-But often you won't need to instantiate many combinations anyway
+- **Code bloat is a concern**: Each policy combination generates a separate template instantiation in your binary.
+For example, `Logger<JSON, File>` and `Logger<XML, File>` create two complete class definitions.
+If you instantiate many combinations, binary size can balloon.
+This is why C++17 introduced `std::pmr::polymorphic_allocator` and `std::pmr::memory_resource`: they use runtime polymorphism (virtual functions) to avoid generating dozens of `std::vector` instantiations for different allocators, trading some performance for smaller binaries.
 - **Compilation time is already problematic**: Template-heavy code can slow down compilation.

 ## Why not just use OOP?